mainmatter/mainmatter.com/_posts/2020-03-23-porting-a-site-to-ember-with-percy.md

 branch.
 We want it to be our `master` branch because this is going to serve as the baseline around which all of the rest of the application will be built.

-## Setting up visual regression testing for the Ember Application
+## Setting up Percy for the Ember Application

 The [official documentation for the Percy Ember integration](https://docs.percy.io/docs/ember) is fantastic and I would